jcnguyen/research-2015/louvain-java/src-performance/README-perf.txt

 Expected output:
 1. Output files in “/research-2015/louvain-java/output”:
 	1. test.graph: final clustering output
-	2. test.perfgraph: after Louvain runs to completion, we calculate the performance score for each of the intermediate clusterings.
-We find the clustering with the best performance score.
-The score and clustering are printed here.
-	3. test.tree: the intermediate clusterings.
+	2. test.tree: the intermediate clusterings.
-	4. test.info: to save a record of the command line output (see below), add &> test.info at the end.
+	3. test.info: to save a record of the command line output (see below), add &> test.info at the end.

 2. Command line:
     -------------------------------------